Federated Credential Management API

 4. Let metadata be null.

-5. Fetch request with request, globalObject, and processResponseConsumeBody set to the following steps given a response response and responseBody:
+5. Fetch request with request and globalObject, and with processResponseConsumeBody set to the following steps given a response response and responseBody:

 1. Let json be the result of extract the JSON fetch response from response and responseBody.